 The Autopilot Sensitivity advanced setting allows autopilot to adjust to shorter or longer term trends depending on user preference.

 The Optimal Sensitivity is a value displayed on the Lux Dashboard showing the optimal Sensitivity setting when using Confirmation or Contrarian signal modes.
 This optimization is based on a grid search algorithm and as such will backtest every generated signals using a sensitivity ranging from 10 to 20 over the most recent 250 bars.

 This feature works on any ticker & timeframe as long as at least 250 bars of historical data are available.

 Choosing The Right Method

-While Optibot is the most precise method since it's backtesting data, there is no "best" method for optimizing signals as it's up to the user to understand their style of trading and the price variations they want to trade (regardless of timeframes).
+While the optimal sensitivity provided by the dashboard is the most precise method since it's performing grid search, there is no "best" method for optimizing signals as it's up to the user to understand their style of trading and the price variations they want to trade (regardless of timeframes).

 Do you specifically want to trade shorter-term trends on the timeframes you use?

 - Consider using lower sensitivity values such as 5-10